 Where the restriction applies, the director or shadow director will need to obtain the court’s permission to re-use the company name, except where one of the three statutory exceptions apply.

-There are three exceptions, which if applicable, allow the continued use of the company name without any criminal consequences or civil personal liability for debts of the new company.
+There are three exceptions which, if applicable, allow the continued use of the company name without any criminal consequences or civil personal liability for debts of the new company.

-First excepted case: giving notice to creditors
+First exception: giving notice to creditors

 Where the restriction would ordinarily be triggered, it will not apply where: